-The Board of Directors is supported by CDCC's senior management team, its Risk Management, Corporate Operations, Business Development functions, as well as TMX Group Internal Audit, IT/System Services (Global Enterprise Services), Human Resources, and Legal departments.
+The Board of Directors appoints the President and other officers.
+It is supported by CDCC's senior management team, its Risk Management, Corporate Operations and Business Development functions, as well as TMX Group Internal Audit, IT/System Services (Global Enterprise Services), Human Resources, and Legal departments.
 The roles and responsibilities of the senior management team - directly and through CDCC's RMC - include ensuring the appropriate design, operation, and management of the risk management program and ensuring accurate, timely, and consistent reporting.